-Student Learning Outcomes: Students who have successfully completed this course are expected to be able to:
+Student Learning Outcomes: Students who have successfully completed this course should be to be able to:

-- 1. Describe the stages of the developing person at different periods of the life span from birth to death. - 2.
-Discuss the social, political, economic, and cultural forces that affect the development process of the individual. - 3.
-Identify factors of responsible personal behavior with regard to issues such as sexual activity, substance abuse, marriage and parenting. - 4.
-Explain the biosocial, cognitive and psychological influences throughout the lifespan as an ongoing set of processes, involving both continuity and change. - 5.
-Describe the different developmental perspectives of the major theories of development (i.e. cognitive, learning, humanistic and psychodynamic). - 6.
-Identify examples of some of the cultural and ethnic differences that influence development throughout the lifespan. - 7.
-Discuss the various causes or reasons for disturbances in the developmental process.

-RELEVANT SPC POLICIES & PROCEDURES
+1. Describe the stages of the developing person at different periods of the life span from birth to death.

+2. Discuss the social, political, economic, and cultural forces that affect the development process of the individual.

+3. Identify factors of responsible personal behavior with regard to issues such as sexual activity, substance abuse, marriage and parenting.

+4. Explain the biosocial, cognitive and psychological influences throughout the lifespan as an ongoing set of processes, involving both continuity and change.

+5. Describe the different developmental perspectives of the major theories of development (i.e. cognitive, learning, humanistic and psychodynamic).

+6. Identify examples of some of the cultural and ethnic differences that influence development throughout the lifespan.

+7. Discuss the various causes or reasons for disturbances in the developmental process.

 Student Learning Outcomes Assessment: Andrea McCourt is the faculty member who is responsible for the assessment of the student learning outcomes.
 She will be sending a list of which SLOs will be assessed for each semester.
-Dr. McCourt is also the person responsible for entry of the data into Weave for documentation.
+There are 7 outcomes and these are rotated.
+Dr. McCourt is also the person responsible for entry of the data into Task Stream for documentation.